This is a rewrite and replacement of the present story. Jamie has problems with bullies.

 “Let go!” said Jamie, shifting back and forward on a chocolate brown armchair, “It’s not your turn yet!”

-“Is too,” retorted Deacon, trying to prize the controller out of his stepbrother’s sticky hands
+“Is too,” said Deacon, trying to prize the controller out of his stepbrother’s sticky hands

 “You can have it when I’m finished this mission.”